 What Should I Know About Opioid Addiction to Prevent Stigma?

 Many Americans incorrectly view opioid use disorder as a moral weakness or character flaw.
 In fact, it is a brain disease that can be treated.
+Viewing it as a choice stigmatizes addiction.

 Overcoming addiction takes more than willpower.
 Medicine can be a very effective part of the solution.